shashankgroovy/shortest/docs/project-setup.md

 2. ### Using Docker Compose

    Using docker compose to spin up the application.
-   It'll setup a container with the app
+   It'll setup a container with the app and redis.

    Simply run: